itrnka/ha-framework/docs/app-configuration.md

 #### Part 2 - Project files (prepare *PSR-4* autoloading)

-We must define, where are stored our project files (for this configuration).
+**Autoloading root path:** We must define, where are stored our project files for this current configuration.
 This directory is used as root for autoloading php files by *PSR-4* standard.
-This is very very useful, this can be used for versioning.
-When our project files have e.g. 3 access methods with the same functionality (e.g. API, web page, mobile page) and we need add or modify some access method, we can clone files to another dir and set root for this case to this folder.
-So we can create next version of app without changing other access methods.
+This is very very useful, this can be e.g. used for special or new versions of our application code.
+When our project has e.g. 3 access methods with the same functionality (e.g. API, web page, mobile page) and we need add or modify some access method, we can clone files to another dir and set root for this case to this folder.
+So we can create next version of our app without changing other access methods and without changing existing files.
 This is perfect interface for multiple variations of our app.
 By default, value is `ver-1.0.0` and full path to this directory is `{projectRoot}/php/ver-1.0.0`.

 ```php
 $cfg['app.class.version'] = 'ver-1.0.0';
 ```

-Next, when we have defined root directory for class autoloading, we must list namespaces, which are stored in this directory.
+**Supported namespaces:** When we have defined root directory for classes autoloading, we must also define supported namespaces stored in this directory.
 But we only defines root names of this namespaces.
-Fo example, when we have classes `MyProject\Module\MySomeModule\MySomeModule`, `MyProject\Module\MySomeModule\Models\MyModel1`, ..., namespace root will be (`MyProject`).
-Its highly recommend using custom namespace for every access method, it will make access method independent from other code and will be simply removed from your application in future.
+For example, when we have classes `MyProject\Module\MySomeModule\MySomeModule`, `MyProject\Module\MySomeModule\Models\MyModel1`, ..., namespace root is `MyProject`.
+Its highly recommend using custom namespace for every access method.
+It will make access method totaly independent from other code and will be simply removed from your application in future.

 ```php
 $cfg['app.class.namespaceRoots'] = ['MyProject', 'MyMiddleware', 'WebAccess', 'ConsoleAccess'];
 ```

-Note: class `MyProject\Module\MySomeModule\MySomeModule` will be autoloaded in this case from location `{projectRoot}/php/ver-1.0.0/MyProject/Module/MySomeModule/MySomeModule.php`.
+**Autoloading notes:** class `MyProject\Module\MySomeModule\MySomeModule` is automatically loaded in this case from location `{projectRoot}/php/ver-1.0.0/MyProject/Module/MySomeModule/MySomeModule.php`.

 #### Part 3 - Middleware configuration